There is someone lies dead in the bushes,

 and dared to tell me that my trial was fair.

-the jury's verdict that I should be dying:
+the jury's verdict who will have me dying:

-put a curse on those who framed him.
+put a sinister curse on those who framed him.

 I thank my friends and family for sticking